 County: Clackamas County

 This mellow tributary of the Willamette River runs for 83 miles through the farmland and communities southwest of Portland.
-Paddlers flock to the Tualatin River Water Trail — 40 miles with 12 access points between the Willamette Park in West Linn and Rood Bridge Park in Hillsboro — for easy nature escapes on the water.
+Paddlers flock to the newly designated Tualatin River National Water Trail — 40 miles with 12 access points between the Willamette Park in West Linn and Rood Bridge Park in Hillsboro — for easy nature escapes on the water.
 See geese, ducks, heron, river otters and other wildlife as you set out with a kayak, canoe, stand-up paddleboard or even a tube for an easy paddle or lazy float through the countryside.
 You’ll pass below train bridges and overpasses, see small waterfalls trickling from the rocks and maybe even spy a few rope swings left by enthusiastic swimmers.
 Download a free water-trail map to find the best trail section for you, or consider strolling the Tualatin River Greenway Trail along the river’s south bank to parks.
 On a floodplain of the basin, the Tualatin River National Wildlife Refuge is a sanctuary near the cities, home to nearly 20 species of birds and a key stopping point on the Pacific Flyway; observe wildlife year round on a nature trail along the wetlands with interpretive stops — just remember to bring your camera.

 County: Washington County

 There’s more than one wine-growing region in Oregon — in fact, there are 21, and one of the very newest is right in Portland’s backyard.
-The Tualatin Hills AVA — the northernmost AVA in the Willamette Valley — may be newly designated, but there’s nothing new about the family vineyards here, many of which were founded by second- or third-generation winegrowers focused on their sustainable connection to the land.
+The Tualatin Hills AVA — the northernmost AVA in the Willamette Valley — may be one of the most recent, but there’s nothing new about the family vineyards here, many of which were founded by second- or third-generation winegrowers focused on their sustainable connection to the land.
 Visitors can dive into the history of the region while sipping a fine pinot at a Victorian-farmhouse tasting room, a historic barn or a converted dairy.
 There are no crowds here; winemakers are typically the ones who’ll greet you and serve you with a pour and a story.
 Make sure to stop by the area’s many farm stands for cherries, cheese, hazelnuts and other homegrown products to pair with your favorite bottle.
 Here are several vineyard tasting rooms to explore; consider the innovative biodynamic winemaking happening in the valley and don’t miss Abbey Creek Vineyard in North Plains, founded by Oregon’s first Black winemaker.

 County: Washington County